mrstroud/mrstroud.github.io/_posts/2018-01-26-Newsletter-January-26th.md

 We’ll cover dates, general information, test prep, and more.
 Looking forward to seeing you there!

+**Yearbook Orders**

+Yearbook order forms went home tonight.
+The prepay cost is **$18** and checks can be made out to Robey Elementary.
+Please make sure you write your child's name on the check!

 **Camp Tecumseh Updates and Volunteering**

 Camp is only a few short months away!
 Remember- **$60 camp fee** will need to be paid.
 If you would like to go ahead and pay now, or pay in increments, please do so.